Molecular-Nanophotonics/YOLOTrack-1.0/README.md

 <p align="center">
   <img src="Resources/YOLOv2-Detection-Example.png" width=380> <br>
-  <b>Fig. 1</b> YOLOv2 detection for a synthetic darkfield image of microparticles.
+  <b>Fig. 1</b> YOLOv2 detection for a synthetic image of microparticles as observed in a darkfield microscope.
 </p>